 "Somehow destiny comes into play.
 These children end up with you and you end up with them.
 It's something quite magical."

 As quoted from the book "Adoption Is Another Word for Love"

 If this happens to you, it is important to know what rights you retain and what rights you can petition the court for as the child's biological or nonbiological grandparent.
-It is even more vital to know what rights one has in the even that a grandchild's parents have denied or unreasonably restricted the visitation and/or contact privileges of the grandparent(s).
+It is even more vital to know what rights one has in the event that a grandchild's parents have denied or unreasonably restricted the visitation and/or contact privileges of the grandparent(s).
 The statute that directly refers to these grandparent rights, NRS 125C.050, allows us to provide legal advice in instances in which a parent of an unmarried minor child:

 - is deceased;

 - is divorced or separated from the parent who has custody of the child;

 - has never been legally married to the other parent of the child, but cohabitated with the other parent and is deceased or is separated from the other parent; or

 - has relinquished his or her parental rights or his or her parental rights have been terminated.